ThatHackerDudeFromCyberspace/crafti/README.md

     </td></tr>
 </table>
 <!-- readme: contributors -end -->

-Textures from PureBDcraft ResourcePack by https://bdcraft.net
+Textures from PureBDcraft ResourcePack by https://bdcraft.net, more info available in the [wiki](../../wiki/Crafti-textures)

 Development
 -----------